Sports Fanfare

 Issuance Process

 To obtain an Order of Protection, the victim must file a petition for an Order of Protection with the court and provide evidence of the abuse.
-A hearing is then scheduled for the judge to review the evidence and determine if the Order of Protection should be granted.
+A hearing is then scheduled for the judge to evaluate the evidence and determine if the Order of Protection should be granted.
 In contrast, a Restraining Order can be obtained without a hearing, solely based on the victim’s statement.
 Still, the judge can schedule a hearing if the defendant challenges the restraining order.

 In conclusion, the primary difference between an Order of Protection and a Restraining Order is their focus and purpose.
 An Order of Protection is specifically for domestic violence involving intimate partners or family members and protects the victim from physical and psychological abuse.
 A Restraining Order is broader and can be issued in various situations, such as harassment or stalking, and aims to prevent contact or approach by the abuser.
 Knowing the differences between these legal orders is essential to determine which one is best suited for your specific situation.